18 Days in Germany: The Ultimate Land and River Journey

 Dachau in Reflection

-The next morning brought a complete shift in tone.
-While I couldn’t check everything off my Munich list, I made sure to visit the Dachau Concentration Camp Memorial Site.
-It ended up being the most significant part of my entire Germany trip.
+The next morning brought a complete tonal shift.
+While I couldn’t check everything off my Munich list, visiting Dachau Concentration Camp Memorial Site became the most significant part of my entire Germany trip.

 Dachau holds a particular place in Nazi history, it was the first concentration camp, opened in March 1933, just weeks after Hitler came to power.
 Originally intended for political prisoners, it became the model for all other camps that followed.
 Heinrich Himmler appointed Theodor Eicke as commandant, and Eicke’s systematic brutality became the blueprint for the entire concentration camp system.
 The guards trained here would go on to run camps across Nazi-occupied Europe.

-Walking through the reconstructed barracks, you see how the camp evolved from housing 5,000 prisoners to cramming in over 30,000 by 1945.
-The museum doesn’t hide the progression, from early propaganda photos showing “humane” conditions to the reality of forced labor, medical experiments, and mass murder.
+The reconstructed barracks show the camp’s evolution, from housing 5,000 prisoners to cramming over 30,000 by 1945.
+The museum doesn’t soften the progression: early propaganda photos showing “humane” conditions versus the reality of forced labor, medical experiments, and mass murder.
 Over 200,000 prisoners passed through Dachau; at least 41,500 were murdered here.

 The crematorium area hits especially hard.
 Built in 1942, it includes a gas chamber disguised as a shower room.
 While historians debate how extensively it was used for mass killings compared to camps like Auschwitz, its mere existence shows the infrastructure of genocide being perfected.
 Standing in that room, reading “Brausebad” (shower bath) above fake shower heads, knowing prisoners stood where you’re standing, it’s overwhelming.

-What struck me most was the memorial created by survivors.
-The International Memorial, designed by Nandor Glid (himself a Yugoslav Holocaust survivor), shows skeletal figures caught in barbed wire.
+The International Memorial, designed by Yugoslav Holocaust survivor Nandor Glid, shows skeletal figures caught in barbed wire.
 The inscription in multiple languages reads “Never Again.”
-Former prisoners insisted on preserving Dachau as a warning, ensuring future generations could see where hatred and dehumanization lead.
+Former prisoners insisted on preserving Dachau as a warning, ensuring future generations could witness where hatred and dehumanization lead.

 The memorial is easily accessible, a 20-minute S-Bahn ride from Munich followed by a short bus trip.
 I’d strongly recommend taking a guided tour.
 The historians who lead them provide crucial context you might miss on your own, like pointing out where the SS quarters were (now a Bavarian police training facility) and explaining how locals claimed they didn’t know what was happening despite the camp being clearly visible from town.